 We respect human rights, advocate for their protection, and adhere to the recognized core labor standards set out by the International Labour Organization (ILO).
 The Executive Board is responsible for the issue of respect for human rights as implemented in our business activities.
-We have been a part of the United Nations Global Compact since December 2014 and are thus committed to implementing its Ten Principles, including Principle 4, the elimination of all forms of forced and compulsory labor.
-In May 2020, we published the Aurubis Human Rights Commitment, summarizing Aurubis' understanding of its due diligence obligation regarding human rights, as well as the key elements of this obligation.
+We have participated in the United Nations Global Compact since December 2014 and are thus committed to implementing its Ten Principles, including Principle 4, the elimination of all forms of forced and compulsory labor.
+The Aurubis Human Rights Commitment summarizes Aurubis' understanding of its due diligence obligation regarding human rights, as well as the key elements of this obligation.
 It is aimed at all employees, business partners, and other partners of the Aurubis Group.
 Our commitment to human rights is also included in the Aurubis Code of Conduct for employees.

-In our view, our responsibility to uphold human rights

-extends to the supply chain.
+In our view, our responsibility to uphold human rights extends to the supply chain.
 With our business partners, we seek to share the same values and standards in respect of human rights, labor rights, the environment, and business ethics.
 These standards are outlined in the Aurubis Business Partner Code of Conduct.

-In addition, we include a clause in our - usually long-term - supply contracts in which we state that we expect our suppliers of primary raw materials to follow not only local laws but also UN sanctions and trade restrictions, as well as UN conventions related to human rights, environmental protection, and safety.
-This clause is a component of about 80 % of our supply contracts for primary raw materials.
+In addition, we include a clause in our - usually longterm - supply contracts in which we state that we expect our suppliers of primary raw materials to follow not only local laws but also UN sanctions and trade restrictions, as well as UN conventions related to human rights, environmental protection, and safety.
+This clause is a component of almost 90 % of our supply contracts for primary raw materials.

-We call on all employees to report any cases of non-compliance with the policies and codes mentioned above to their HR departments or the chief compliance officer.
+We call on all employees to report any cases of noncompliance with the policies and codes mentioned above to their HR departments or the chief compliance officer.
 Our employees and business partners can report these types of cases anonymously through our whistleblower hotline as well.